microsoft/CNTK/bindings/python/examples/Notebooks/CNTK_101_LogisticRegression/CNTK_101_LogisticRegression.md

 result =out.eval({input : features})
 ```

-Lets compare the ground truth label with the predictions.
-The should be in agreement.
+Lets compare the ground-truth label with the predictions.
+They should be in agreement.

 **Question:** How many predictions were mislabeled?
-Can you change the code below it identify which observations were misclassified?
+Can you change the code below to identify which observations were misclassified?

 ```python